MetaMask/metamask-docs/wallet/how-to/use-sdk/javascript/batch-json-rpc-requests.md

 You can batch multiple JSON-RPC requests using [MetaMask SDK](../../../concepts/sdk/index.md).

-The SDK's `metamask_batch` method enables you to batch multiple JSON-RPC requests in a single call, providing a streamlined approach for dapps to interact with EVM networks, and enabling complex sequences of actions.
+The SDK's enables you to batch multiple JSON-RPC requests in a single RPC call, providing a streamlined approach for dapps to interact with EVM networks, and enabling complex sequences of actions.
 This method enhances performance, usability, and efficiency by reducing the number of network calls